morenoh149/react-native-contacts/README.md

 Notes:

 iOS supports separate phonetic name fields, while Android only supports a single combined phonetic name field.
 To make phoneticName bidirectional, no whitespace should appear in either individual field.
-If a phonetic name field passed to addContact() or writeContact() contains spaces, they will be replaced with hyphens (-).
+If a phonetic name field passed to addContact() or updateContact() contains spaces, they will be replaced with hyphens (-).
 For example: "CAR el" "YUH ng" will become "CAR-el" "YUH-ng".
 On iOS the hyphenated version of each name will be added, while on Android they will be concatenated into the single field "CAR-el YUH-ng".
 When fetched with getAll(), Android will use the space (%20) as a delimiter.

 | Key Name   | Value Type | Description |
 |------------|------------|-------------|